Frederick William Adolf, Prince of Nassau-Siegen: Difficulties with the Catholic Fürst William Hyacinth

 In 1703, the Catholic Fürst William Hyacinth had his part of the city separated from the Reformed part, although the city was actually jointly owned, and at the lower end of Burgstraße he had a wall and a gate constructed, which was always guarded by two picket guards.
-At the same time, he had a tower built next to the wall enclosing the Hasengarten, which was flattened at the top and on which stood a statue of the Virgin Mary and was therefore popularly known as ‘die platte Merge’ (‘the flat virgin’).
+At the same time, he had a tower built next to the wall enclosing the Hasengarten, which was flattened at the top and on which stood a statue of the Virgin Mary and was therefore popularly known as die platte Merge (the flat virgin).
 The tower was equipped with two cannons aimed at the Residenz of the Reformed princely family in the Nassauischer Hof.
 Frederick William Adolf repeatedly tried – through the mediation his relatives Fürst William II of Nassau-Dillenburg and Fürst Francis Alexander of Nassau-Hadamar – to reach an amicable settlement with William Hyacinth, but the latter remained unapproachable.
 His servants dared to assault citizens of Siegen in the streets and in some cases to inflict life-threatening injuries.
 Therefore, Frederick William Adolf finally requested the intervention of King Frederick I of Prussia in his capacity as member of the Westphalian Circle.
 Prussian troops then entered Siegen and temporarily (18 January – 24 February 1705) secured the rights of the population.
-During this period, the citizens destroyed ‘die platte Merge’.
+During this period, the citizens destroyed die platte Merge.

 William Hyacinth, who stayed with the Emperor in Vienna at the beginning of 1705 and hoped in vain to win him over, experienced many changes on his return.
 Suddenly he intensified the pressure in the religious domain.
 Complaints about this and about the unbearable burden of the tax rate, as well as about completely nonsensical regulations which paralysed economic life in Siegerland, finally led the Aulic Council to order the Electoral Palatinate to investigate the conditions in Nassau-Siegen.
-On 15 July 1706, Palatinate-Neuburgian dragoons suddenly entered Siegen, together with a detachment of Prussian troops and 500 men of the Ausschuß of the Duchy of Berg.
+On 15 July 1706, dragoons from Palatinate-Neuburg suddenly entered Siegen, together with a detachment of Prussian troops and 500 men of the Ausschuß of the Duchy of Berg.
 They did not leave the city until 24 July, after various military measures to end harrowing injustices.